 Then go to WooCommerce->Settings, click on the Shipping tab and navigate to the Advanced Free Shipping method’s settings area.

-This can be achieved with the standard WooCommerce free shipping option as well as the Advanced Free Shipping plugin.
+This can be achieved with the standard WooCommerce free shipping option and the Advanced Free Shipping plugin.

 If you need to set up two different free shipping methods or want more control over whether the tax is included in this threshold, this is where you’re using the Advanced Free Shipping plugin.

-2. Free shipping when cart contains a certain product
+2. Free shipping restrictions when the cart contains a certain product

-You can set up free shipping when the cart contains a certain product or the opposite scenario where it’s only activated when the cart doesn’t contain a particular product.
+You can set up free shipping when the cart contains a certain product or the opposite scenario where it’s only activated when it doesn’t contain a particular product.

-The latter can be handy if you want to grant free shipping to everyone.
-Unless they’re ordering one specific product that is really large and will definitely require shipping.
+The latter can be handy if you want to grant free shipping to everyone unless they’re ordering one specific large product that will require shipping.

-Keep in mind that conditions can also be combined together.
-This setup works really well for creating free shipping scenarios that aren’t activated under certain conditions.
+Keep in mind that conditions can also be combined.
+This setup works well for creating free shipping scenarios that aren’t activated under certain conditions.

-3. Free shipping when cart contains a total quantity amount
+3. Free shipping restrictions when the cart contains a total quantity amount

-This next scenario is good for ensuring customers are ordering a certain quantity of products to activate their bonus free shipping.
+This next scenario ensures customers order a certain quantity of products to activate their free shipping bonus.
 I recommend using the “Greater than or equal to” operator to activate this condition.

 4. Free shipping that gets deactivated when the order exceeds a certain weight

 Important when the cart can contain a mix of non-bulky and bulky items.
-You really wouldn’t want to give free shipping if they order something really heavy.
-It will end up costing you more than the profit of the order to ship it.
+You wouldn’t want to give free shipping if they order something heavy.
+It will cost you more than the order’s profit to ship it.

-A good example of this is a past client who ships dog treats, but he also sells dog food in big bags as well.
-For his site, he wanted to turn off the free shipping if the order weight exceeded a certain amount (as some of the dog food bags were quite heavy and cost a lot to ship).
+A good example of this is a past client who ships dog treats, but he also sells dog food in big bags.
+For his site, he wanted to turn off the free shipping if the order weight exceeded a certain amount (as some dog food bags were quite heavy and cost a lot to ship).

 5. Free shipping for users in a specific geographic location (zip code/postcode, state, country)